Updated in 2022.

 An underrated area to stay would be Niteroi, on the other side of the bridge.
 Niteroi has nice beaches, way cheaper Airbnbs, less gringos, tons of restaurants, etc.

 IS RIO DE JANEIRO SAFE?

 Somewhat dangerous.
 Obvious tourists are targeted by muggers.
 Do your best to blend in as a local.
+There’s just so many people coming and going (muito fluxo) that it is easy for unsavory people to be anonymous.
 Fortunately, this is not that hard because Brazilians come in all races, shapes and sizes.
+Rio is kind of the standard for danger in Brazil when comparing cities.
+Is Recife more or less dangerous than Rio?
+Is Belo Horizonte more or less dangerous than Rio?
+Well, Rio is definitely up there.
 Don’t walk alone at night if you are new to Rio, no matter how tough you think you are.

 COST OF LIVING IN RIO DE JANEIRO

 Rio is very cheap if you are coming from Canada or the United States, but expensive for Brazil.
 It’s probably around the same cost of living as Spain or Portugal.
 Expect tourist prices in tourist areas on gym memberships, apartments, and everything else.
 Food can be cheap if you know where to look.
 Luckily a good apartment can easily be found for less than $1000 a month.
 The real estate in Leblon is some of the most expensive in all of Brazil.
 Leblon apartments often cost more than high end apartments in Sao Paulo.